 Unfortunately, most of the published scientific work on the Shroud has not been readily available to the general public.
 Much of STURP's work was technical and resides in refereed scientific journals that are quite obscure to the average person.
 The general public usually gets their information from the media, who often present biased interpretations and include commentary from so-called "experts" who draw conclusions or present their own theories with little regard for the facts.
 Over the years, this created a blending of fact and fiction in the eyes of the public that evolved into a Shroud "mythology."

-In an effort to foster an intelligent approach to Shroud study, this site will attempt to bring all of STURP's work together, encapsulate it and give you a look at the research and the results.
+In an effort to foster an intelligent approach to Shroud study, this site has attempted to bring all of STURP's work together, encapsulate it and give you a look at the research and the results.
 To that end, a Summary of STURP's Conclusions, a Bibliography of STURP's Published Papers and a List of all STURP Team Members are included for your information.
-Unfortunately, copyright restrictions do not allow us to reprint most of these papers on our website.
-However, qualified researchers may request single copies of individual papers for research use only.
-Contact the Editor for details.
+Unfortunately, until recently, copyright restrictions did not allow us to reprint most of these papers on our website.
+However, that has now changed and all of the papers are now readily available here on Shroud.com.

 Click here to view a Summary of STURP's Conclusions.